 The best strategy for content is to use your website to inform, educate, and at times entertain a potential investor and/or a potential tenant.
 This can result in potential customers being more informed and engaged with your services prior to speaking with you or your staff.
 Potential customers that are more informed results in shorter sales cycles and better relationships.

-Review or Reputation Management Several property managers have a profile on directories like Merchant Circle, Foursquare or Yelp.
-These sites tie in to online reputation management and allows you to see what your audience is saying about your company and allows an opportunity to learn from the reviews.
-Encourage residents, property owners and investors to leave a positive review and always respond to reviews promptly, especially poor reviews - this can make you aware of future problems from tenants and investors.
+Review or Reputation Management Several property managers have a profile on directories like Merchant Circle, Foursquare, or Yelp.
+These sites tie into online reputation management and allow you to see what your audience is saying about your company and allows an opportunity to learn from the reviews.
+Encourage residents, property owners, and investors to leave a positive review and always respond to reviews promptly, especially poor reviews - this can make you aware of future problems from tenants and investors.

 In short Search Engine Optimization or SEO for property managers is merely the art of optimizing the right message to the right customers using digital media.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.